 - Right click on the toolbar.
 Make sure to click on the blank portion of the toolbar called Menu Bar, next to the links: File – Edit -View – History – Bookmarks – Help”.
 For our convenience, right click on the blank, right side of the Menu Bar toolbar, next to the Help link.

 - A small menu should appear on your screen.
 As you see, now you have the opportunity to show or hide certain parts of the toolbar (sub-toolbars) such as: Menu Bar, Navigation Toolbar, Bookmarks Toolbar, other personal toolbars.

 - In order to change the position of your Firefox Toolbar/Toolbars, click the last option on the menu, namely Customize.

 - At this point a big window called Customize Toolbar will appear on your screen.
 As you see, now you have a lot of options in order to change almost everything in your Firefox.
 You can even add spaces, change the icon size, add new icons etc.

 - Without closing this new window, move your mouse on the main Firefox Toolbar, as you see your mouse pointer has turned to a little “hand”.
 Left click any toolbar or any iten within the different toolbars and change their position!

 Tags: Firefox, trick

-- how to change order of toolbars firefox 31
+- how to change bookmark position in firefox

 - How to Change and Use Timezone (Tzutil) in Windows 7